alexandra-simeonova/drafts/luigi-docs/content-guidelines.md

 # Content Guidelines

+NOTE: Add more info about how to open a PR

 This page contains instructions on how to create documentation for Luigi.
 It explains some of the basic rules about formatting, links, terminology, and more.

 ## Audience